December 7, 2024 How to Prune a Peace Lily: A Step By Step Guide

 Troubleshooting: Is My Peace Lily Healthy?

-- Leaves droop slightly: This can be normal after pruning.
-Keep an eye on water levels.
+• Leaves droop slightly: Don’t worry just yet.
+Droopy leaves can be a normal reaction after pruning.
+But keep a close eye on the water levels.

 Final Thoughts